HAVE AN ANXIETY DISORDER?

 When Do Symptoms of a Generalized Anxiety Disorder Develop?

 Generalized anxiety disorders do not always develop in adulthood.
 The symptoms can start when you're a child, during teen years, or even in young adulthood.
 It may take a significant amount of time for a doctor or mental health professional to properly diagnose a generalized anxiety disorder.
 At times, medical providers may be more focused on the individual symptoms related to the generalized anxiety disorder, such as difficulty falling asleep or staying asleep, stomach upset or headaches - but they don't always make the connection to a generalized anxiety disorder and the initial diagnosis might be delayed.

 Medical professionals are not sure what causes a person to suffer from a generalized anxiety disorder.
 In some cases, other family members may suffer from the same type of anxiety disorder.
 In other cases, it may be an individual diagnosis.

-What Symptoms Are Associated with a Generalized Anxiety Disorder?
+What Are the Symptoms of a Generalized Anxiety Disorder?

 While a mental health diagnosis is specific to each individual, some of the common symptoms of a generalized anxiety disorder include:

 - Excessive worry about everyday situation, problems and responsibilities.

 - Reporting “panic attacks” or "nerves”.

 - Experiencing difficulty falling asleep or staying asleep because of worry or “racing thoughts”.

 - Reporting physical symptoms like headaches, stomachaches or other physical pain.